SpikeInterface/spikeinterface/doc/how_to/handle_drift.rst

 This function takes a preprocessed recording as input and returns a ``motion_info`` object which contains everything you need to plot, analyse and later interpolate your recording.
+Note that you can alternatively compute the motion correction and interpolate at the same time using the ``spikeinterface.preprocessing.correct_motion()`` function.

 Internally this function runs the following steps (which can be slow!):